 Evelina Zuni Lucero

-Evelina Zuni Lucero (Isleta/San Juan Pueblo) is Chair of the Creative Writing Department.
-She is a much-published journalist and an author of novels and short stories.
+Evelina Zuni Lucero (Isleta/San Juan Pueblo) is a much-published journalist and an author of novels and short stories.

 Major Professional Activities